sebastiaanluca/laravel-auto-morph-map/README.md

 See [Custom Polymorphic Types](https://laravel.com/docs/5.6/eloquent-relationships#polymorphic-relations) in the Laravel documentation for more information.

-*Laravel auto morph map* improves upon that by scanning all your Eloquent models, automatically aliasing their base class names to uniform strings, and registering them as a polymorphic type.
+*Laravel auto morph map* improves upon that by scanning all your Eloquent models, automatically aliasing them as *uniform singular table names*, and registering them as a polymorphic type.
 No more need for dozens of manual `Relation::morphMap()` calls to register model morph types!

 ## Table of contents